Nominate a Historic Place

 Heritage New Zealand is able to progress only a limited number of applications each year.
 A preliminary assessment and prioritisation of all applications received is undertaken at least annually, to determine which will be progressed as proposals for entry on the List.
 This assessment and prioritisation process takes into account the significance of the place, the needs for research, assessment and consultation, the desirability of generating agreement and support and other factors such as potential impact or efficiency.

 For historic places and historic areas, the final decision regarding entry on the List is made by the Board.
 The Māori Heritage Council makes the final decision regarding wāhi tūpuna, wāhi tapu and wāhi tapu areas.
-The Board and Māori Heritage Council consider proposals and any submissions received before making a decision.
+The Board and Māori Heritage Council consider proposals, any submissions received and the recommendation of the independent expert assessor (where applicable) before making a decision.

 Please note that registration of historic places, historic areas, wāhi tūpuna, wāhi tapu or wāhi tapu areas by Heritage New Zealand identifies only the heritage values of the property concerned, and should not be construed as advice on the state of the property, or as a comment of its soundness or safety, including in regard to earthquake risk, safety in the event of fire, or insanitary conditions.